 - Boot up Any Computer, Fix & Install Windows Easy.

 More options when dealing with a pc blank screen:

-Buy the Ebook “Recover Your Computer From a Black Screen”
+Buy the Ebook “Recover Your Computer From a Black Screen” (Now FREE)

 Let us know about your computer black screen with blinking cursor experiences below as there are many more causes and solutions to learn from.
 Also see these extra Troubleshooting Black Screen tips.